 Location: Pilgrim Library Hours: M-F 8:30 a.m. - 4:30 p.m.
+Phone extension: 2332

-The mission of Student Academic Support Services (SASS) is to provide undergraduate students at Defiance College with a comprehensive array of resources and opportunities to become more independent and efficient learners, so that they are able to meet or exceed the college's academic standards and attain their personal educational goals.
+The primary objective of Student Academic Support Services (SASS) is to provide undergraduate students at Defiance College with resources and opportunities to improve their ability to learn and to achieve academic success by assisting them in developing effective study strategies and academic skills and by providing various types of academic support when needed.
 SASS provides the following services: